-A planned physical intervention must be written in the student's behaviour support plan and be agreed by all staff working with the student.
+A planned physical intervention must be written in the student's behaviour support plan and be agreed by all staff.
+If one is in place, an updated version of the BSP should be shared with the student and their family at the end of each term.